jasonmuzzy/aoc-copilot/README.md

 <a id="years-supported"></a>
 ## Years Supported

-Currently, years 2019 - 2023 are fully tested and supported for all features.
+Currently, years 2018 - 2023 are fully tested and supported for all features.

-*Year 2018 is in process, with days 1 - 23 supported.*

 **Q**.
 What about 2024 and beyond?
 Can I use it as soon as a new puzzle drops?<br>
 **A**.
 Yes, probably for most days.
 Advent of Code follows a very consistent structure from year-to-year, so most features of AoCC should work with 2024 and beyond.
 The availability of examples is the only thing that is likely to vary.
 AoCC uses a default search strategy for extracting examples from most puzzles.
 In 2023, the default search strategy automatically extracted examples for 18 out of 25 days.
 The other 6 days contained multiple examples each so they required [example database](docs/egdb.md) entries to extract the examples.
 2022 was very similar with the default search strategy working for 20 days.
 So, I expect 2024 will follow a similar pattern and AoCC will be able to automatically extract examples for most days.